bikingbadger/bikingbadger.hiltonmeyer.com/posts/20190504-hermon-overnight-p1.md

 ---
-title: Overnight Bikepacking in the North of Israel
+title: Overnight Bikepacking in the North of Israel - Part 1
 description: Easy overnight ride in the northern Golan bikepacking trip in the North of Israel
 date: 2019-05-04
 tags: